-Our location in Eskilstuna was founded in 1832 by Johan Theofron Munktell, a Swedish industrialist.
-First a mechanical workshop, the site was later converted into a tractor factory before becoming what it is today: one of the largest machine processing plants in Europe.
-The Customer Center in Eskilstuna offers both a large machine demonstration area and modern conference facilities.
+Our location in Eskilstuna was established in 1832 by Theofron Munktell.
+First a mechanical workshop, the site was later converted into a tractor factory before finally becoming one of the largest machine processing plants in Europe.
+Additionally, you can find in Eskilstuna a Technical Center, a Customer Center and the famous Muntkell Museum.

-In this beautiful old brick building, visitors can experience more than 180 years of Swedish industrial history.
-Among the many rarities on display are the first Swedish tractor (built in 1913), the first Volvo CE wheel loader and "Grus-Kalle" (Charlie Gravel), the world's first mass-produced articulated hauler.
-The unique museum is a popular choice for conferences and dinners, and it is a must-see when visiting Eskilstuna.
+In the Muntkell Museum visitors can experience more than 180 years of Swedish industrial history.
+Among the many rarities on display are the first Swedish tractor (built in 1913), the first Volvo CE wheel loader and "Grus-Kalle" (Gravel Charlie), the world's first mass-produced articulated hauler.
+The unique museum is a popular choice for conferences and dinners, and is a must-see when visiting Eskilstuna.

 The Volvo Wind Orchestra in Eskilstuna (Volvo i Eskilstuna Musikkår) was founded in 1943 and today consists of 30 members.
 The orchestra often performs on special occasions for Volvo Construction Equipment, such as at customer events, product launches, employee functions, family days and parties.
 The group also gives concerts outside of Volvo Construction Equipment events, and has performed in Sweden, Norway, Finland, Germany and the United Kingdom.